Skip to content

 2. Outlines the time commitment you will expect of your CAB members.
 When inviting prospective members, be clear about the time commitment involved.
 It is common to hold two CAB events a year – which typically run over a two-day period (including social activities).

 You may also want to tap into the group between meetings to test ideas or get more immediate feedback on important initiatives.
-Of course, you don’t want to fatigue these customers – they have important responsibilities of their own – but I recommend you tell them to expect their commitment might be 5 or 6 days a year, with two in-person meetings and possibly a couple of phone calls that could last a few hours each.
+Of course, you don’t want to fatigue these customers – they have important responsibilities of their own – but I recommend you tell them to expect their commitment to be 5 or 6 days a year, with two in-person meetings and possibly a couple of phone calls that could last a few hours each.

 If they are reticent to dedicate that time, you should consider thanking them for their candor and indicating they are not a good fit.
 Having just a few customers that miss meetings or can’t otherwise actively participate for the full tenure of their membership (often two years), can stall your CAB program or worse, lead to its demise.